 b.
-Consolidated financial statements in U.S. dollars:
+Consolidated financial statements in United States of America dollars:

-The accompanying consolidated financial statements have been prepared in U.S. dollars.
+The accompanying consolidated financial statements have been prepared in United States of America dollars ("USD", "\$" or "U.S. dollars").

 A substantial portion of the Company's expenses are incurred in New Israeli Shekels ("NIS").
 However, the Company finances its operations mainly in U.S. dollars, a substantial portion of its expenses are incurred in U.S. dollars and potential revenues from its primary markets are anticipated to be generated in U.S. dollars.
-As such, the Company's management believes that the U.S. dollar is the currency of the primary economic environment in which the Company operates.
+As such, the Company's management believes that the U.S. dollar is the currency of the primary economic environment in which the Company and its subsidiaries operate.
 Thus, the functional and reporting currency of the Company is the U.S. dollar.

 Transactions and balances denominated in U.S. dollars are presented at their original amounts.
-Monetary accounts maintained in currencies other than the dollar are re-measured into dollars in accordance with Accounting Standards Codification ("ASC") No. 830, "Foreign Currency Matters".
+Monetary accounts maintained in currencies other than the dollar are re-measured into U.S. dollars in accordance with Accounting Standards Codification ("ASC") No. 830, "Foreign Currency Matters".
 All transaction gains and losses of the re-measurement of monetary balance sheet items are reflected in the statements of operations as financial income or expenses, as appropriate.